karthigeyanrgs/karthigeyanrgs.github.io/_pages/about.md

 <div class="hidden-content" style="display: none;">
   <!-- Original content preserved but hidden -->
-  Vanakkam 🙏 (Greetings in Tamil),

-  I am a 27 years old graduate of RWTH Aachen, Germany.
-I hold a master's in Simulation Sciences.
-I will utilize this virtual space to share my honest reflections in a witty and personalized way.

-  I tend to be quite inactive on Social Media.
-My social links below are my primary outlets, which equally split my attention.

   ## **Alternate Perspectives**

   I requested some of the people I know, what happens to be their perception of me.
 Because, honestly I wasn't quite sure of my own qualities.